- -30- then and now (8/22/18)2

 More than 100 organizations participated in the parade, delighting crowds with high-stepping twirlers, clowns, and toe-tapping marches played by the Golden Eagles Band and many area high school bands.

-LeRoy F. Mason, retiring director of the SEMO Golden Eagles Band, and Mrs. Mason served as the parade's grand marshals.
+LeRoy F. Mason, retiring director of the SEMO Golden Eagles Band, and Mrs. Lois Mason served as the parade's grand marshals.
 Other distinguished parade participants were Dr. Robert E. Leestamper, SEMO president, Mrs. Leestamper and Mrs. David Ross, Homecoming Queen.

 More than 9,500 excited spectators jammed into Houck Stadium to watch the SEMO Indians trounce the Maryville Bearcats by a score of 41 to 7.